bffs-wow/AngryAssignments/naxx/construct.md

 ```
 |cyellowPatchwerk
 Hateful Strike: Hits highest HP {tank} who is 2nd, 3rd or 4th in threat every 1.2s.
 Will hit tank for 7-8k+.
-{healer}Follow healing assignments - healing must be spammed, no way to anticipate the damage.
+{healer} Follow healing assignments - Need ~3k HPS on each OT.
+Do not heal anyone else.
 {icon 10170}Amplify Magic Tanks
 {tank} Must use stoneshield, highest mitigation gear.
 Flasks for progression.

 This is an output fight.
 Need to deal 4 million damage before healers go OOM.
-Watch threat - if you pass #4, you die.
+Watch threat on pull.
+Once all 4 tanks have been hit, go hard.
 Enrage at 5% - tanks shield wall.
 ```